Joseph Warren Zambra: Personal life

 Zambra was born in 1822 in Saffron Walden, Essex, to Joseph Caesar (Cesare) and Phyllis Zambra.
-His father was a barometer maker and optician who was born in Como, Italy.
+His father was a barometer maker and optician, born in Como, Italy.
 After an apprenticeship with his father, he travelled to London initially settling in the Anglo-Italian community around Leather Lane in Holborn.

-On the 9th February 1847 he married Sarah Sophia Potts (1825-1867) and they had four children, Joseph Caesar (born 22 Nov 1847, died 24 Sept 1892), Marcus Warren (born 28 Mar 1849), Sarah Phillis (born 10 Nov 1850) and Julius James George (born in 1859).
-On the 29th August 1867 his wife died instantly in tragic circumstances when she was thrown from a carriage at Arreton on the Isle of Wight.
+On 9 February 184,7 he married Sarah Sophia Potts (1825-1867) and they had four children, Joseph Caesar (born 22 November 1847, died 24 September 1892), Marcus Warren (born 28 March 1849), Sarah Phillis (born 10 November 1850) and Julius James George (born in 1859).
+On 29 August 1867, his wife died instantly in tragic circumstances when she was thrown from a carriage at Arreton on the Isle of Wight.
 In 1869 Joseph remarried Sarah Tongue.

-He died aged 75 on 23 December 1897 at his home, “Walden”, 80 Fitzjohn's Avenue, Hampstead and is buried with his second wife Sarah (14 July 1823 – 15 December 1901) in Highgate Cemetery (west side).
+He died aged 75, on 23 December 1897 at his home, “Walden”, 80 Fitzjohns Avenue, Hampstead and is buried with his second wife Sarah (14 July 1823 – 15 December 1901) in Highgate Cemetery (west side).
 The grave has been listed Grade II both for its 'artistic interest as an imposing, architecturally treated monument with good-quality relief sculpture of archetypically mid-Victorian character' and its 'historic interest commemorating a pioneering C19 photographer and scientific instrument maker.'